Floating Cat Shelter Is One of Amsterdam’s Greatest Lesser-Known Attractions

 The boat is a shelter for neglected and stray felines

-When the first inhabitants of the cat boat started to move in, people began offering their help around cats.
-Unfortunately, the first barge Henriette purchased was “bursting at the seams after just three years.”
+When the first inhabitants of the cat boat started to move in, people began offering their help with the cats.
+Unfortunately, the first barge Henriette purchased was “bursting at the seams” after just three years.
 So she had no choice but to buy a second one in 1971.

-The cat boat received more and more visitors, and the people were not coming just to drop the cats off, but to adopt them too.
-“Nobody back in 1966 could have dreamed that one mother cat and her kittens would begin what was now the world’s most famous cat sanctuary,” the official De Poezenboot website says.
+The cat boat received more and more visitors, and people were not just coming to drop off cats, but to adopt them as well.
+“Nobody back in 1966 could have dreamed that one mother cat and her kittens would begin what is now the world’s most famous cat sanctuary,” the official De Poezenboot website states.

 De Poezenboot received its first occupants back in 1968